Disclosure: Joyfully Domestic may earn a commission for purchases made after clicking links on this page. View our disclosure policy for details.

 My mom was pretty awesome with her seamstress talents and I hope that over time I’ll be at that level.

 Next year, I plan on adding in the costume portion of our All Saint’s Day activities.
-But for now, here’s what we do.
+But for now, here’s what we do while the children are still fairly young.

 All Saint’s Day Activities for Young Children